VaudoiseAssurances/API-Guidelines/en/basic-principles.md

 #### PUT

 * A successful PUT (update, in our case) returns a 200 or a 204.
-* In the case of an asynchronous operation, the response **MUST** be a 202 containing a `Location` header to monitor the status of the operation.
+* Asynchronous operations **MUST** return a 202 containing a `Location` header to monitor the status of the operation.

 #### DELETE

 * A successful DELETE returns a 200 or a 204.
-* In the case of an asynchronous operation, the response **MUST** be a 202 containing a `Location` header to monitor the status of the operation.
+* Asynchronous operations **MUST** return a 202 containing a `Location` header to monitor the status of the operation.